Industries

 • Website disclosures: These provide key sustainability information of the product (subset of pre-contractual information) and shall be publicly available on the website.
 These disclosures should be published in a dedicated section, ideally below the "Entity-level" disclosures, and kept regularly updated.

-• Periodic disclosures: These provide a summary of the financial product's performance related to SFDR, similar to a periodic report.
+• Periodic disclosures: These provide a summary of the financial product's performance related to the SFDR, similar to a periodic report.
 Prepared annually, this document is typically shared with end-investors alongside the fund’s annual report.
 Additionally, periodic disclosures often include the results of the ESG metrics tracked by portfolio companies, such as PAI indicators if the fund decides to consider and report them at the product level.

-To comply with SFDR, financial entities shall fulfill the disclosure requirements outlined above, following the templates provided by the EU in Annexes I to V (For more information, link here).
+To comply with the SFDR, financial entities shall fulfill the disclosure requirements outlined above, following the templates provided by the EU in Annexes I to V (For more information, link here).

 Principal Adverse Impacts (PAIs) indicators